carlos-reynosa/browser-javascript-module-boilerplate/README.md

 # Browser JavaScript Module Boilerplate

-This repository contains boilerplate files and tool configurations that aim to simplify the process of implementing and testing single JavaScript browser based module.
+This repository contains boilerplate files and tool configurations that aim to simplify the process of starting a project to implement a single JavaScript browser based module.

 ##Quick Start